UK electricity pylon series

 This list is not exhaustive.

-The earliest known date for each type does not indicate the date that the first line completed construction or was energised: it simply notes the earliest discovered information for the type.
+The earliest known date for each type does not indicate the date that the first line completed construction or was energised: it simply notes the earliest discovered information for the type, such as the oldest date found on a drawing or the year of the specification.

 All tower heights below are given primarily in metric for ease of comparison; the original imperial height is appended in brackets for types that originated under imperial measurements.